 - Woodworking For Dummies by Jeff Strong

-In clear, logical, “dummy proof” style, Jeff Strong takes an unintimidating approach to the subject of woodworking for the beginner.
+In a clear, logical, “dummy-proof” style, Jeff Strong takes an unintimidating approach to the subject of woodworking for the beginner.
 With short, concise paragraphs, the book introduces beginning woodworking subjects with ease.
 Particularly helpful, are chapters devoted to developing good habits, avoiding typical pitfalls and helpful resources that may be used continually.

 - Building Traditional Kitchen Cabinets by Kim Tolpin

 Lastly, I would read Building Traditional Kitchen Cabinets by Jim Tolpin.
 If you are a woodworker, at some point, you will be coerced into building at least one kitchen cabinet.
 I have installed dozens of kitchens cabinets and Jim Tolpin has it right.
 He shows you how to build a good cabinet that will last and his installation information is right on.